someobserver/recurgence/README.md

 **<big>[Explanations](/explanations/)</big>**
 Key concepts decoded: from [recursion](/explanations/r/recursion/) to [wisdom](/explanations/w/wisdom/) to [semantic mass](/explanations/s/semantic-mass/)

-**Start anywhere that resonates**—recursive systems don't have beginnings or endings, just entry points.
+**Recursive systems don't have beginnings or endings, just entry points.** Start anywhere that resonates.

 This repository is, and will always be, an epistemic work in progress.
 If you have any further questions about participatory reality, [just ask](/architects/wheeler/).